-With the ever-increasing size of cassettes, both in size and number of cogs, we are seeing gear ranges that are comparable or wider than 2x systems with only small gaps in gear ratios.
-No front derailleur means a shifter, chainring, cable and housing are removed from the bike, meaning less moving parts to maintain, and potentially weight savings depending on the individual components — plus it makes room on your bars for the front shifter-style dropper post remotes.
+With the ever-increasing size of cassettes, both in diameter and number of cogs, we are seeing gear ranges that are comparable to or wider than 2x systems with only small gaps in gear ratios.
+No front derailleur means a shifter, chainring, cable and housing are removed from the bike, meaning fewer moving parts to maintain, and potential weight savings depending on the individual components — plus it makes room on your bars for front-shifter-style dropper post remotes.

 According to Race Face, the Cinch direct mount chainring has been designed to create a tighter interface between the inner and outer links to prevent the chain from jumping.

-Hailing from the UK, Absolute Black says it is the largest manufacturer of oval chainrings in the world.
-The CNC-machined oval rings are heavily latticed to save weight and even feature intricate designs carved into the arms, plus they are anodised, which can dress up any bike.
+Hailing from the UK, absoluteBLACK says it is the largest manufacturer of oval chainrings in the world.
+Oval chainrings aren’t for everyone but switching to a non-round chainring can be a game changer for some riders.
+The CNC-machined oval rings are heavily latticed to save weight and even feature intricate designs carved into the arms, plus they are anodized, which can dress up any bike.

 While AB’s bread and butter are in the oval-shaped rings, they make standard round ones too, in both four-bolt and direct-mount options, with versions for seemingly every crank standard.

 Considering the prices of some of the brand’s other chainrings, this one is an absolute bargain, and you can probably find it at a discount on online shops too.

 Out of Minneapolis, Minnesota, the Wolf Tooth Drop Stop is designed to keep the chain glued onto the teeth, and in our experience, offers tenacious grip.
 Wolf Tooth says the patented wide-tooth profile creates a large surface area of contact on the drive side which spreads the load and prolongs life while the narrow side helps to clear debris and mud to reduce friction.